port22exposed/intensity/README.md

 ## Source Conditions

-This project is licensed under the European Union Public License (EUPL), version 1.2 or later.
+This project is licensed under the [BSD 2-Clause License](./LICENSE).